Wei2624/Wei2624.github.io/_pages/index.md

 ### About my homepage

 I love to write blogs on technical contents.
 I will mainly post tech summary in my Blog section.
-The best way to keep track with my update is to subscribe it.
+The best way to keep track of my update is to subscribe it.
 Please feel free to comment at the bottom or use it for your need.
 But please cite it when you distribute it.